-1. For all non-attest services, the Auditor shall adhere to the independence rules of the AICPA Professional Code of Conduct (as applicable) and Government Auditing Standards , 2018 Revision.
-Refer to Item 27 of this contract for specific requirements.
-The following information must be provided by the Auditor; contracts presented to the LGC without this information will be not be approved. al I lait - Filthing Dawler Financial statements were prepared b y: ∐Auditor ☑Governmenta al Unit □Third Party If applicable: Individual at Governmental Unit designated to have the suitable skills, knowledge, and/or experience (SKE) necessary to oversee the non-attest services and accept responsibility for the results of these services: Name: Title and Unit / Company: Email Address: Pam A. Orrell Finance Officer/Town of Lewisville finance@lewisvillenc.net OR Not Applicable (Identification of SKE Individual on the LGC-205 Contract is not

-- 2. Fees may not be included in this contract for work performed on Annual Financial Information Reports (AFIRs), Form 990s, or other services not associated with audit fees and costs.
-Such fees may be included in the engagement letter but may not be included in this contract or in any invoices requiring approval of the LGC.
-See Items 8 and 13 for details on other allowable and excluded fees. - 3.
-The audit fee information included in the table below for both the Primary Government Fees and the DPCU Fees (if applicable) should be reported as a specific dollar amount of audit fees for the year under this contract.
-If any language other than an amount is included here, the contract will be returned to the audit form for correction. - 4.
-Prior to the submission of the completed audited financial report and applicable compliance reports subject to this contract, or to an amendment to this contract (if required) the Auditor may submit interim invoices for approval for services rendered under this contract to the Secretary of the LGC, not to exceed 75% of the billings for the unit's last annual audit that was submitted to the Secretary of the LGC.
-All invoices for services rendered in an audit engagement as defined in 20 NCAC .0503 shall be submitted to the Commission for approval before any payment is made.
-Payment before approval is a violation of law.
-(This paragraph not applicable to contracts and invoices associated with audits of hospitals).

-Primary Government Unit Town of Lewisville Audit Fee (financial and compliance if applicable) \$ 21,370 Fee per Major Program (if not included above) \$ 4,000 Additional Fees Not Included Above (if applicable): Financial Statement Preparation (incl. notes and RSI) \$ All Other Non-Attest Services \$ TOTAL AMOUNT NOT TO EXCEED \$ 33,870 Discretely Presented Component Unit N/A Audit Fee (financial and compliance if applicable) \$ Fee per Major Program (if not included above) \$ Additional Fees Not Included Above (if applicable): Financial Statement Preparation (incl. notes and RSI) \$ All Other Non-Attest Services \$ TOTAL AMOUNT NOT TO EXCEED \$
+1. For all non-attest services, the Auditor shall adhere to the independence rules of the AICPA Professional oment Auditing Standards, 2018 Revision.
+Refer to Item 27 of ollowing information must be provided by the Auditor; contracts will be not be approved.
+Auditor ☑Governmental Unit ☐Third Party nit designated to have the suitable skills, knowledge, and/or non-attest services and accept responsibility for the Name: Title an d Unit / Company: Email Address: Pam A. Orrell Finance e Officer/Town of Lewisville finance@lewisvillenc.net OR Not Applicable (Identification of SKE Individual GAAS-only audits or audits with al on the LGC-205 Contract is not applicable for h FYEs prior to June 30, 2020.)
+(AFIRs), Form 990s, or other services not ass or work performed on Annual Financial Information Reports ociated with audit fees and costs.
+Such fees may be included in the this contract or in any invoices requiring approval of the LGC.
+See and excluded fees.
+Fees (if applicable) should be reported as a sp ole below for both the Primary Government Fees and the DPCU becific dollar amount of audit fees for the year under this contract.
+If d here, the contract will be returned to the audit form for correction. this contract, or to an amendment to this contrapproval for services rendered under this cont for the unit's last annual audit that was submit in an audit engagement as defined in 20 NCA dited financial report and applicable compliance reports subject to fact (if required) the Auditor may submit interim invoices for tract to the Secretary of the LGC, not to exceed 75% of the billings ted to the Secretary of the LGC.
+All invoices for services rendered C .0503 shall be submitted to the Commission for approval before val is a violation of law.
+(This paragraph not applicable to contracts is).
+Primary Government Unit Town of Lewisville Audit Fee (financial and compliance if applicable) \$ 22010 Fee per Major Program (if not included above) \$ 4000 Additional Fees Not In ncluded Above (if applicable): Financial Statement Preparation (incl. notes and RSI) \$ All Other Non-Attest Services \$ TOTAL AMOUNT NOT TO EXCEED \$ 33510 Discretely Presented Component Unit N/A Audit Fee (financial and compliance if applicable) \$ ee per Major Program (if not included above) \$ Additional Fees Not In cluded Above (if applicable): inancial Statement Preparation (incl. notes and RSI) \$ All Other Non-Attest Services \$ TOTAL AMOUNT NOT TO EXCEED \$